antonbabenko/terraform-best-practices/naming.md

    4. [See examples](naming.md#code-examples-of-output).
 3. If output is returning a value with interpolation functions and multiple resources, the `{name}` and `{type}` there should be as generic as possible \(`this` is often the most generic and should be preferred\).
 [See example](naming.md#code-examples-of-output).
 4. If the returned value is a list it should have plural name.
 [See example](naming.md#use-plural-name-if-returning-value-is-type-of-list).
-5. Always include `decription` for all outputs even if you think it is obvious.
+5. Always include `description` for all outputs even if you think it is obvious.

 ### Code examples of `output`